cwbeitel/tracer/README.md

 ## License

-tracer is released under the MIT License.
+tracer is released under the Apache License 2.0.
 See [LICENSE](https://github.com/cb01/tracer/blob/master/LICENSE).
+The majority of the code are modifications of the seq2seq example from the Tensor Flow library, which is covered by their [LICENSE](https://github.com/cb01/tracer/blob/master/LICENSE.tflow).
+If you have any suggestions about how to more appropriately provide attribution on the individual source files, let me know.
+I'm unsure, for example, whether the original copyright notice should be retained on each file.